Ananym/welcome-to-nexus/character/mythic-alliances.md

 ## Overview

-Whether it's to improve your karma or to satisfy the requirements for your third mark, you will need to complete some Mythic Alliances sooner or later.
+Whether it's to improve your karma or to satisfy the requirements for your third [mark](character/mark.md), you will need to complete some Mythic Alliances sooner or later.

 You can complete 6 lesser alliances, followed by 3 greater alliances.
 The third mark of strength, Sam-san, requires all three greater alliances to be completed.
 Beyond that, you can take on a Sublime alliance - though these currently serve no purpose besides additional karma.

 Mythic alliances involve meeting a Mythic leader, accepting his request, then slaying the required enemies and returning to the leader with the necessary items.
 Despite being 'alliances', this will not change the behaviour of the creatures in the cave.

 Finding the leader in most mythic caves involves falling into the guardroom by stepping onto a randomly selected tile in particular rooms.
+In most caves these tiles are one-use-only, and your allies will need to find another invisible fall tile.
 Once you arrive at the guardroom, you can make your way through a door to visit the leader.
 Mythic Rat is slightly different, in that you can reach the leader without needing to fall.
-Mythic Tiger is especially tricky as you can fall into many other rooms besides the guardroom.
+Mythic Tiger is especially tricky as you can fall into many other rooms besides the guardroom, although these fall spots can last multiple uses.

 Once at the leader, say the name of that cave's enemy out loud to start a lesser alliance.
 The enemy pairings are rabbit - rooster, monkey - tiger, dog - dragon, rat - horse, snake - pig, ox - sheep.
 If you've finished all your lesser alliances and have reached the rank of il-san, you can instead say "Greater" to start a greater alliance.